The Importance of Digitalization for Field Service Management

 With an increased demand for domestic business predicted due to COVID-19, customer service and customer engagement will be the differentiator in securing those long-term relationships and forging new ones.
 Customer service is mostly about providing customers the information they need in a consistent and timely manner.

-By providing staff out in the field with the right tools and technology, empowering them to be better, stakeholders across the business can now see the complete picture of current jobs and plan their schedules more precisely.
+By providing staff out in the field with the right tools and technology — empowering them to be more productive — stakeholders across the business can now see the complete picture of current jobs and plan their schedules more precisely.

 Those out in the field know which new jobs are coming up, and everyone can see the job status of a particular project.